Kington, Herefordshire

-Kington is a market town, electoral ward and civil parish in Herefordshire, England.
-The ward had a population of 3,240, while the 2011 Census registered a population of 2,626.
+Kington is a market town and civil parish in Herefordshire, England.
+The parish had a population of 3,240.

 Geography

 Kington is 2.0 mi from the border with Wales, and lies on the western side of Offa's Dyke.
 The town is in the shadow of Hergest Ridge, and on the River Arrow, where it is crossed by the A44 road.
 It is 19 mi northwest of Hereford, the county town.
 Nearby towns include Presteigne, Builth Wells, Knighton and Leominster.
 The centre of the town is situated at 522 ft above sea level.
 The civil parish covers an area of 860 acre.